opensciencegrid/user-school-2019/docs/materials/day4/part1-ex3-blast-split.md

         queue inputfile matching mouse_rna.fa.*

-    (If this queue line looks like we should be scanning all of the rna files, wait until the next exercise)

 2. Replace the `mouse.fa` instances in the submit file with `$(inputfile)`, and rename the output, log, and error files to use the same `inputfile` variable: